isawil/russian-ads/about.md

 As you can see, all of the geographic data for each ad was collected in one cell per ad.
 This made it impossible to visualize with Tableau.
 Using OpenRefine, I separated these multi-valued cells by the separator--in this case, the "|" symbol.
 This created one new row per location.
 Because OpenRefine's "fill down" option was impractical for my uses (explain), I exported the OpenRefine spreadsheet as a CSV and imported it to Google Sheets.
 From there, I manually filled down the new, empty rows with information from their completed sibling.

-For my

-I visualized the data using Tableau and Timeline.js.
+I visualized the data using Tableau and Carto.

 ## Cleaning